oblique/dockerfiles/airvpn/README.md

 * `COUNTRY` - Specify the name of the country. (e.x. `us`, `de`, `gb`)
 * `SERVER` - Specify the name of the server.
 This overrides `COUNTRY`.
 * `MODE` - Specify the type of connection.
 * `INSECURE_STUNNEL` - Disables certificate verification for `stunnel`.
-This is needed if you are behind a firewall that monitors SSL.
+This is needed if you are behind a firewall that monitors SSL. (default: false)

 ## Mode format